wisdom-oss/deployment/README.md

 > [!CAUTION]
 > Changing the value in the `.pgpass`file will not be reflected upon the
-> database container.
+> database user.
 You may only change this value if you are connecting
 > your WISdoM platform to an external database

 Afterwards generate a hexadecimal password for the PostgreSQL database and store it in the `.pgpass` file.
 Please also edit the `wisdom.sample.conf` file, set the `PG_PASS` value to the same password and save the file as `wisdom.conf`